lkeeble/chat/README.md

 * Notify user with beep or flash or tab icon flashing/color that there's a new message e.g. http://heyman.info/2010/sep/30/jquery-title-alert/
 * Add emoticons
+* when you first connect to a chatroom, if there have been previous messages pre-fill some amount of them.

 ### Contribution guidelines ###